 An interview question like this one is often thrown into the interview session at a somewhat random time.
 It is designed to be a difficult question to answer on the fly (meaning without notice).

-Usually, an interviewer will ask you a series of questions that are along the same line of thinking.
+Usually, an interviewer will ask you a series of questions along the same line of thinking.
 Like, “Are you a leader or a follower?” or Are you willing to relocate?” things like that.
-Then they’ll ask something that is a little random and not tactical like the other questions they are asking.
+They’ll then ask something a little random and not tactical like the other questions they are asking.
 This is on purpose.
 They are doing this to catch you off guard and see how well you think on your feet.

 Is There A Right And Wrong Answer To This Interview Question

 Dissimilar to many other interview questions that you’ll be asked, your answer to this particular interview question isn’t going to carry a significant amount of weight in their decision-making process to offer you employment.
-That’s because of the majority of the time interviewee’s answer this question incorrectly.
+That’s because the majority of the time, interviewees answer this question incorrectly.